Michelle Obama Opens Up About What She Hated Being Asked as a Teen

-During an Instagram interview with Zaya Wade, Dwayne Johnson's daughter, Michelle Obama shared some poignant advice for teenagers about personal growth.
+During an Instagram interview with Zaya Wade, Dwyane Wade's daughter, Michelle Obama shared some poignant advice for teenagers about personal growth.

 The former first lady and author of “Becoming” revealed that the first thing she’d tell young people is to “be patient with yourself.”